X16Community/x16-docs/X16 Reference - 04 - BASIC.md

 If the &lt;device&gt; number is left out the Commander X16 will automatically assume that you want to talk to device #1, which has traditionally been assigned to the tape device.
 Since the Commander X16 has no support for the tape device, I/O statements that reference it may operate with no error, but no actual work will be done.
 Because of this, it should be assumed that specifying the device address is NOT optional.

 For disk files, the secondary addresses 2 through 14 are available for data files, but other numbers have special meanings for DOS commands.
-You must use a secondary address when using your disk drive(s)<sup>3</sup>.
+You must use a secondary address when using your disk drive(s).

 The &lt;file name&gt; is a string of 1 to 16 characters and is optional for printer files.
 If the file &lt;type&gt; is left out, the type of file will automatically default to the Program (PRG) file type unless the &lt;mode&gt; is given.
 Sequential (SEQ) files are `OPEN`ed for reading (&lt;mode&gt;=R) unless you specify that files should be `OPEN`ed for writing (&lt;mode&gt;=W)  A file &lt;type&gt; can be used to `OPEN` an existing Relative file.
 Use **REL** for &lt;type&gt; with Relative files.
 Relative and Sequential files are for disk only.